 Drink “ginginha” in a chocolate glass

-A small glass made of chocolate + a typical cherry liquor called ginginha = Explosion of amazing flavours inside your mouth.
+A small glass made of chocolate + a typical cherry liquor called ginginha is a typical drink in Lisbon.
+Try it to feel the amazing explosion of flavours that erupt inside your mouth.
+Small enough to enjoy as you walk around the streets!

 Have coffee with Fernando Pessoa